royasutton/omdl/README.md

 Installing
 ----------

-To install the latest tagged release to the OpenSCAD user library path on your system, use these options:
+To install the latest release to the standard OpenSCAD user library path, use these options:

 ```bash
 ./setup-omdl.bash --branch-list tags1 --no-excludes --yes --install
 ```

-To install a specific library version, for example v0.6.1, use:
+To install a specific version, ie v0.6.1, use:

 ```bash
 ./setup-omdl.bash --branch v0.6.1 --no-excludes --yes --install